thingsboard/thingsboard.github.io/docs/iot-gateway/config/modbus.md

 | address       | **1**         | Object address to check.                                                       |
 |---

 Optional parameters:
 **multiplier** - result of reading will be multiplied by value of this parameter.
 **divider** - result of reading will be divided by value of this parameter.

-This part of configuration will look like:
+Example:

 ```json
         "attributes": [